daniel-023/Offensive-Speech-Detection/README.md

 # Offensive Speech Detection

 ## Project Introduction
-This project focuses on comparing the performance of three different vectorisation methods—TF-IDF, Word2Vec, and Sentence Transformers—on a binary classification task (offensive speech vs. non-offensive speech).
-The performance of these vectorisation methods is evaluated using three different classifiers: Logistic Regression, Support Vector Machine (SVM), and Random Forest.
+This project focuses on comparing the performance of three different vectorisation methods (TF-IDF, Word2Vec, and Sentence Transformers) on a binary classification task (offensive speech vs. non-offensive speech).
+The performance of these vectorisation methods is evaluated using three different classifiers: Logistic Regression, Support Vector Machine (SVM), and Random Forest using the Scikit-learn library.

 ## Data
 - 8326 manually labelled tweets